stratapp-ai/stratapp-ai.github.io/pricing.md

     \#stratapp is the world's first SaaS app to achieve genuine alignment and engagement, within a strategic context.

-    \#stratapp is currently 10-apps-in-1, at a compelling price point.

     We have an exciting product roadmap, that we believe will reshape the global B2B SaaS landscape.

     Although we cannot share details publicly, you have probably already concluded our roadmap comprises: